AShiningRay/SwanKernel-LGV20/README.md

 And with that out of the way, i get to thank the people that helped me with this kernel, even if indirectly, so... a lot more people:
 * lybxlpsv for his customized kernel and general knowledge about the phone's performance posted on XDA Developers.
 * xxseva for his amazing Lighthouse V20 ROM, which is the main testbed for this kernel.
-* The entire Lineage OS staff, as well as the guys keeping the V20 kernel source alive and updated.
+* The entire Lineage OS staff, as well as the guys keeping the LG 8996 kernel source alive and updated.
 * Linus Torvalds, since he was and still is the foundation block of pretty much everything here.
 * flar2, tbalden and acuicultor for the implementation and improvement of the AdrenoBoost feature on oneplus 8 radioactive kernel, from which i ported it.
 * engstk and AnGglt88 for the usb fastcharge implementation.